 3. Inventory seasonality – many business are prone to seasonal changes in sales which affects inventory balances, turnover and cost of sales.

-4. Aging of inventory – this part explains how to calculate inventory reserve and demonstrates inventory balances by products and by age groups in a professionally designed chart.
+4. Ageing of inventory – this part explains how to transform inventory list into ageing groups, calculate inventory reserve and demonstrates inventory balances by products and by age groups in a professionally designed chart.

 5. Planning orders taking into account inventory requirements and delivery time.

 Many of the methods used in this publication can be applied to other types of financial analysis (e.g. making aging of accounts receivable, planning cash receipts based on sales payment terms).

 As a bonus tip, the publication explains in detail how to create a horizontal waterfall chart.
 This is a smart and efficient type of chart visualizing variances between the numbers.
 It will surely make your presentations look professional and your reports - impress your clients, managers and colleagues.
 This chart is compatible with all versions of Excel.